marcelotto/sycamore/README.md

 tree.empty?  # => true
 ```

 No additional arguments are supported at the time.
 As you'll see, for a `Sycamore::Tree` the functionality of the Hash constructor to specify the default value behaviour is of too little value to justify its use in the default constructor.
-The decision of its use can be tracked in [issue #1]().

 The `[]` operator creates a new `Tree` and adds the arguments as its initial input.
 It can handle a single node value, a collection of nodes or a complete tree.